 Rights: Vintage, North America; Bloomsbury, UK; S. Fischer, Germany; NN Editore, Italy; De Geus, The Netherlands

 MONEY CHANGES EVERYTHING (2007)

-Essays about the complications of money.
-Contributors include: Daphne Merkin, Susan Choi, Heidi Julavits, Walter Kirn, et al.
+Contributors include: Daphne Merkin, Susan Choi, Heidi Julavits, Walter Kirn, etc.

 Rights: Doubleday, North America